way-cooler/way-cooler/README.md

 Way Cooler is currently in beta.
 The core features have been added and it is in a usable state, but there will be backwards-incompatible changes in future versions that might require some user intervention.

-Once Way Cooler reaches 1.0, we will guarantee backwards compatibilty for both the configuration files and the D-Bus interfaces.
+Once Way Cooler reaches 1.0, we will guarantee backwards compatibility for both the configuration files and the D-Bus interfaces.

 Here are some pictures of what Way Cooler looks like today: